JakeC007/JakeC007.github.io/ai-safety.md

 layout: default
 title: "Youth AI Safety — Child Safety in AI Systems"
 share-title: "AI Safety for Young People | Jake Chanenson"
-share-description: "Youth is where AI safety gets decided first.
+share-description: "Youth is where AI safety is being decided first.
 Jake Chanenson researches child safety in AI systems and AI governance for minors: who controls young people's information, how institutions govern AI use, and when young people want AI assistance."
 ---

 {%- comment -%}